Loan repayment insurance terms

 - termination of employment for a reason arising from the insured person (except due to state of health), at their request or by agreement of the parties;

-- retirement of the insured person to receive an old-age pension;
+- retirement to receive an old-age pension;

 Principles of compensation for the loss of employment